 “As much as possible there are shortcuts to websites, workflows etc. set up, so the user does not have to keep coming out of SOS Connect to access any other application such as our HR Toolkit, used for requesting holidays etc.”

 What are your plans for the future?
-“Currently we are working on creating case stage budgeting for personal injury and clinical negligence work in light of the Jackson Report, changes for which will come into effect on 1st April 2013.
+“Currently we are working on creating case stage budgeting for personal injury and clinical negligence work in light of the Jackson Report, changes for which came into effect on 1st April 2013.
 We are also about to create a workflow for monitoring the progress of files when sent to cost draftsman and requests for medical reports.
 We are also not far off installing client electronic payments throughout the firm, to reduce the number of cheques sent.”

 How might technology improve your customer service and lead generation?
 “Having the marketing manager product has enabled us to develop the quote manager workflow for non-conveyancing departments, so we now have a much better handle on the number of quotes given which are converted or lost.